 What this means for you is that you’ll be charging your battery more frequently.
-Since the resistance of the coil is very low, more current flows through it, and the battery gets some beating.
+Since the resistance of the coil is low, more current flows through it.
+The battery gets some beating.
 It’s akin to water flowing through a pipe: the wider the pipe is, the more water will flow.

-Heavy on Your Pocket
+Heavier on Your Pocket

 Stealth vaping Is Out of Question